City-Bureau/city-scrapers-template/docs/_docs/04-development.md

 Created file: /Users/ben/Desktop/documentation/example/city-scrapers-pitt/tests/test_pitt_urbandev.py
 ```

 Now you have a bare-bones spider!
-Move one to step 4.
+Move on to step 4.

 #### 4. Test crawling